Differential Test Performance and Peer Effects: Introduction

-In our empirical work we use Project STAR data and focus on classrooms in kindergarten to the third grade.
-We consider four individual SAT scores, mathematics, reading, listening and word study skills.
-We document the high correlation between pairs of these scores, unconditionally as well as conditionally on a full set of controls, with correlation coefficients ranging from 0.5 to 0.9.
-The highest correlation is observed for the reading and word study skill scores.
-The correlation patterns are robust across the four grade levels we consider.
-The peer effects coefficient of our model is estimated precisely and is stable across the different grades with the exception of first grade where we observe a lower degree of peer effects.
-We find stronger peer effects for test score pairs that are less highly correlated, in line with our model assumptions where more closely related scores offer better control for unobserved confounding factors.
-Quantitatively, we estimate that an increase of average unobserved peer quality measured in SAT equivalent scores of 10 SAT points leads to an increase of 2 to 4 SAT points for an individual class mate.
-This estimate is based on the reading-word score pair.
-For other score pairs the effects range from a 4 to a 7 SAT point increase for the scores of individual classmates due to a change in average scores.
+In our empirical work we use Project STAR data and focus on students in kindergarten to the third grade.
+We use individual SAT scores in reading and word study skills as our outcome measures.
+We document the high correlation between the two scores, unconditionally as well as conditionally on a full set of controls.
+The correlation coefficients are about 0.9 for all four grades The peer effects coefficient of our model is estimated precisely and is stable across the different grades except for the first grade where we observe a lower degree of peer effects.
+Quantitatively, we estimate that an increase of average unobserved peer quality measured in SAT equivalent scores of 10 SAT points leads to an increase of 2 to 4 SAT points for an individual classmate.
 These measurements are quite robust to the inclusion or omission of additional controls.
 When we measure exogenous peer effects, in other words the effects of average age, race and gender, as well as an indicator of economic background, we find mostly insignificant results on differential scores.
 This lack of significance is further evidence that our differencing strategy eliminates much of the systematic factors explaining test score variation.
 However, it does not mean that exogenous controls have no effect on the level of individual scores.